 Criminal offenses in New Jersey vary in severity, and the criminal defenses to those offenses are just as varied.
-The experienced attorneys at Benedict and Altman represents clients who have been accused of any conceivable criminal offense.
+The experienced attorneys at Benedict Altman and Nettl represents clients who have been accused of any conceivable criminal offense.

 Our attorneys defend clients against all types of criminal charges, from traffic violations in municipal court to felonies in New Jersey and federal courts.
-Whatever the criminal matter and wherever the venue, Benedict and Altman provides an NJ criminal defense to our clients.
+Whatever the criminal matter and wherever the venue, Benedict Altman and Nettl provides an NJ criminal defense to our clients.

 Charges prosecuted in federal courts involve crimes in which the federal government has an interest, such as those that cross state lines or involve federally regulated industries.
 Federal courts also have jurisdiction over offenses that are committed on federal property or against federal employees.

 The federal rules of procedure, rules of evidence, and sentencing guidelines differ from those in New Jersey courts.
 Our attorneys are knowledgeable about the federal court system and guide clients through the complex system.

 The most serious offenses in New Jersey, which are known as crimes or indictable offenses, are heard in the Law Division of the New Jersey Superior Court.
 An offense that has a maximum punishment of more than six months in jail is considered a crime.